Multi-level Multiple Instance Learning with Transformer for Whole Slide Image Classification: Related Work

 \subsection{Multiple Instance Learning in Pathology}

-Keeler et al \cite{keeler1990integrated} first proposed Multiple Instances Learning, which is especially useful for tasks where the data is presented as a set of instances, and the label is only given to the whole set.
 In the pathology field, MIL methods can be categorized into two types, instance-based MIL \cite{kanavati2020weakly, campanella2019clinical, xu2019camel,lerousseau2020weakly,chikontwe2020multiple} and embedding-based MIL \cite{lu2021data,shao2021transmil,li2021dual}, based on the input data for aggregation module.
 Instance-based MIL methods first map extracted patches to pseudo-labels that correspond to the bag-level annotation, and then use these corresponding top-k instances for aggregation.
 Due to the unbalanced distribution of different instance types, instance-based methods always require a large number of WSIs.
 Embedding-based MIL methods first map extracted patches to embeddings then fed all patch feature embeddings to the following modules.
 Recently, attention mechanism have gained interest in MIL. \cite{ilse2018attention,tomita2019attention,hashimoto2020multi,naik2020deep,lu2021data} introduce trainable weights to each instance.
 To further improve the performance, non-local attention \cite{li2021dual} and self-attention \cite{shao2021transmil} is also adopted in MIL.
 Most previous MIL methods focused on evaluating the labels of instances, \cite{wang2018revisiting} emphasizes the representation of bags.
+DGMIL\cite{qu2022dgmil} considers the feature distribution of WSIs and uses this information to guide MIL.
+DTFD-MIL\cite{zhang2022dtfd} introduces the concept of pseudo-bags to enlarge the number of bags. \cite{lin2023interventional} addresses MIL from a novel perspective via analyzing the confounders between bags and labels.